M8 highway (Russia)

 The juncture of the Moscow Ring Road and M8.

 The Russian route M8 "Kholmogory" (М-8 «Холмогоры») or Yaroslavl highway (Ярославское шоссе), is a major trunk road that links Moscow to the Russian North in general and the sea harbour of Arkhangelsk in particular.
-The road runs north of Moscow across a distance of 1271 kilometres through Mytishchi, Pushkino, Sergiyev Posad, Pereslavl-Zalessky, Rostov the Great, Yaroslavl, Danilov, Gryazovets, Vologda, Kadnikov, Velsk, Kholmogory, and Arkhangelsk, ending up in the city of Severodvinsk.
+The road runs north of Moscow across a distance of 1271 kilometres through Mytishchi, Pushkino, Sergiyev Posad, Pereslavl-Zalessky, Rostov Veliky, Yaroslavl, Danilov, Gryazovets, Vologda, Kadnikov, Velsk, Kholmogory, and Arkhangelsk, ending up in the city of Severodvinsk.
 It passes Moscow, Vladimir, Yaroslavl, Vologda, and Arkhangelsk Oblasts.

 In Moscow, the highway is known as Yaroslavskoe Shosse.

 The stretch of the highway between Moscow and Yaroslavl is part of the Golden Ring of Russia and is also part of European route E115.

 History

 The predecessor of the highway was the Yam service state road which was established in the end of 14th century and connected Moscow to Kholmogory.
 Arkhangelsk was founded in 1548 and until early the 18th century served as the main gateway for foreign trade in Russia.
 In 1703, Saint Petersburg was founded, but the postal service still proceeded via Arkhangelsk, since the Saint Petersburg route was uncertain doe to the war between Russia and Sweden.
 In 1693, the regular state postal service along the route was established by Peter the Great.

 In the 18th century, Arkhangelsk lost its significance, and the road was badly maintained.
 Since 1834, when the postal service in Arkhangelsk Governorate was created, the road maintenance had to be funded from local sources.
 The road was split into sections funded locally.
 By the middle of the 19th century, the road comprised 143 bridges and four river crossings.
 Fourteen postal stations operated with 140 horses.
 After the October Revolution of 1917 the road was subordinated to the Department of Northern Okrug of Local Transportation and pretty much neglected due to the lack of expertise.

 The construction of the modern paved highway connecting Moscow and Arkhangelsk was planned in the 1950s and actually started in 1961.
 In 1967, the paved road between Kholmogory and Arkhangelsk was opened.
 Much of the construction work was completed by the end of the 1970s, however, most of the road (all stretches north of Yaroslavl) still only supports two- or three-lane traffic.